Explore Firefighting Career Field

 Step 4: Complete Online Application for Fire Fighter Program

-There is a $25 non-refundable fee for the Public Safety application which can be paid through your myEFSC online account or at a campus cashier's office no later than the application deadline.
+There is a $25 non-refundable fee for the Public Safety application which can be paid through your myEFSC online account or at a campus Student Accounts Business Office no later than the application deadline.

 Annual Application Deadlines